Dissipative Emergence of Inflation from Quasi-Cyclic Universe: Dissipative effects and graceful entry to inflation

 \subsection{General discussion}

-Let us restore $\mathcal{L}_\text{int}$ and $\mathcal{L}_\text{matter}$ in eq.~\eqref{full_theory}.
-Interactions enable $\phi$ to decay, annihilate, or scatter, etc. These effects lead to dissipation of the energy density of $\phi$ and increase the energy density of daughter particles and the entropy of the system.
+Let us restore $\mathcal{L}_\text{int}$ and $\mathcal{L}_\text{matter}$ in Eq.~\eqref{full_theory}.
+Interactions enable $\phi$ to decay, annihilate, or scatter, etc. These effects lead to the dissipation of the energy density of $\phi$ and increase the energy density of daughter particles and the entropy of the system.
 In contrast to the tachyonic instability, these effects do not exponentially enhance the inhomogeneity.
 They are effectively homogeneous on the scales larger than the mean free path of particles, so the effects are qualitatively different from the tachyonic instability discussed in the previous section.
 They affect the periodicity of the quasi-cyclic solutions at the homogeneous level.
 In this section, we demonstrate that the interactions can turn the quasi-cyclic solutions into inflationary solutions.

+If one studies such a system in a concrete way and in detail, one should specify $\mathcal{L}_\text{int}$ and $\mathcal{L}_\text{matter}$ and examine the equations of motion of the one-point correlation function $\langle \phi \rangle$ along with the scale factor $a$ taking into account quantum and/or thermal corrections.
+Since our primary purpose in this paper is to point out the existence of solutions with their qualitatively new behavior and to demonstrate our basic ideas without model-specific assumptions, however, we take a more phenomenological approach based on the Boltzmann equations introduced below.
+We also study a concrete model in Sec.~\ref{sec:thermal-dissipation}.

 Suppose that the energy of $\phi$ is dissipated into relativistic degrees of freedom (radiation).
 Generalization to non-relativistic degrees of freedom is straightforward.
-In general, the equations of motion of the system are
+We suppose that the effects of the dissipation can be described by the following equations of motion:

-where $\Gamma$ is the dissipation rate (such as decay rate and thermal friction), and $\rho_\phi$ and $\rho_\text{r}$ are the energy density of $\phi$ and radiation, respectively.
+where $\Gamma$ is the dissipation rate, and $\rho_\phi$ and $\rho_\text{r}$ are the energy density of $\phi$ and radiation, respectively.
 We assume that there is no or a negligible amount of radiation just after the creation of the Universe but we will also briefly comment on the possibility that the Universe is created with a finite amount of radiation in Sec.~\ref{sec:creation}.